The Benefits of Being Grateful and Overcoming Difficulties With Expressing Thanks

 Gratitude is a selfless act.
 It is done unconditionally, to show to people that they are appreciated.
 For example, if someone is sad and you write them a note of appreciation, you are likely not asking for something in return for this person; instead, you are reminding them of their value, and expressing gratitude for their existence.
 At the moment, you are not waiting for a ‘return note’ from this person.

 Even when we do not expect a return, sometimes they happen.
 Gratitude can be contagious, in a good way.
 In the previous example, maybe when you are down, this person will write you a note too.

-According to the latest research in positive psychology, opening yourself up to truly experience the feeling of gratitude, and intentionally express your thankfulness to other people, has some amazing benefits in all areas of wellness.
+According to the latest research in positive psychology, opening ourselves up to truly experience the feeling of gratitude, and intentionally express our thankfulness to other people, has some amazing benefits in all areas of wellness.

 7 Benefits of Having a Gratitude Attitude